Greek Chicken Souvlaki

 - Canadian chicken

 I love that chicken is so versatile.
-You can create just about anything with this one ingredient.
-In this case, I added a few healthy flavors to transform chicken into Greek chicken souvlaki.
+You can create just about anything with this one ingredient and in this case, I added a few healthy flavors to transform chicken into Greek chicken souvlaki.

 So why Canadian chicken?

 Chicken that has been raised by a Canadian Farmer is held to the highest standards.
-It’s audited by a third party to ensure that the chickens are raised in quality and humane practices.
-They have to follow an on-farm food safety program along with high animal care standards.
+It’s audited by a third party to ensure that the chickens are raised in quality and humane practices, and they have to follow an on-farm food safety program along with high animal care standards.